Ian Hoar – Passion for Technology – Geeking Out - Technology, Web, Toys, Games, Design, Entertainment, Gadgets, & Geeking Out

 I usually recommend against using anchor links in email newsletters; the reason for this is twofold.

-First someone is viewing a newsletter their attention span is probably extremely short.
+First, when someone is viewing a newsletter their attention span is probably extremely short.
 They probably want to get onto their next email, but something has triggered their interest in your newsletter.
 Why waste that interest on jumping them further down the email, this is your chance to grab their attention and hook them into your website.
-It may be your last change before they click onto their next email and your website is probably a much richer web experience anyway.
+It may be your last chance before they click onto their next email and your website is probably a much richer web experience anyway.

 Keep Reading